 Yes.
 Child Protective Services (CPS) is a social service agency (run by the government) that protects children.
 They receive and investigate child abuse and neglect cases and provide assistance to the families for their children's safety and care.
 They also offer many other services related to child welfare.
+90% of the time Child Protective Services use Urine Drug Test for drug screening.

 CPS can run a drug test for the parents whom they allege of any mistreatment of their child or children either physically or mentally.
 The CPS personnel should get the consent of the parents to do a drug test.
 Typically, CPS runs a urine or swab drug test to confirm the drug presence in parents.
 You may decline to take the drug test ordered by CPS, but this would lead to suspiciousness towards consuming drugs and alcohol, resulting in the separation of your child from you.
 It may happen even if the drug test triggered a positive due to medications, in which case you may need to furnish your medical reports and prescriptions.